Gen AI's impact on Indian jobs yet to become clear: Nasscom senior exec | Science-Environment

 ''How gen AI will impact jobs in India is still very unclear.
 Because implementation of Gen AI will happen... we believe it's more a tool for augmentation than replacement,'' Gupta told PTI on the sidelines of the Nasscom Annual Technology Conference 2023.

-Speaking at the event, Accenture Managing Director Matt Carroll said AI can potentially replace the 40-hour work week, freeing up time for people to chase their interests.
+Speaking at the event, Marc Carrel-Billiard, Global Senior Managing Director at Accenture, said AI can potentially replace the 40-hour work week, freeing up time for people to chase their interests.

 Nassom's Gupta said that the DPDP bill introduces a negative list of data which ''works well with the industry'' since countries where data interface is happening, will likely be in the positive list.